-- Select - Pressing the Select soft key feature opens a popup menu that provides these three choices: - The Select feature will select one or more programs.
-Highlight each program to be selected, and choose Select for each program highlighted. - The Select All feature will select all programs in the folder. - The Clear feature will un-select one or more programs that have been highlighted.
-Clear does not delete a program, it will only un-select it.
+Soft key Function Exit Press the Exit soft key to return to the Program Function screen Select Pressing the Select soft key feature opens a popup menu that provides these three choices: each pro ect feature will select one or more programs.
+Highlight ogram to be selected, and choose Select for each highlighted.

+- The Select All feature will select all programs in the folder. - The Clear feature will un-select one or more programs that have been highlighted.
+Clear does not delete a program, it will only unselect it.